-Objectives

-1. Explain the necessity of occupational safety regulations.

-2. Discuss industrial accidents and other events in the process

-industries that have affected safety, health, and the environment.

-3. Describe governmental agencies and regulations that address

-safety, health, and environmental issues:

-Occupational Safety and Health Administration (OSHA)

-• Environmental Protection Agency (EPA)

-• Department of Transportation (DOT)

-Nuclear Regulatory Commission (NRC)

-• Department of Homeland Security (DHS)

-Maritime Security (MARSEC)

-• Federal Emergency Management Agency (FEMA).

-4. Discuss how individuals can have an impact on safety, health, and

-environmental issues.

-5. Describe good safety habits and safe work practices:

-• Follow all procedures.

-• Using proper personal protective equipment (PPE)

-• Attend training and use documentation.
+Topic Name Objectives Course Overview Explain the necessity of occupational safety regulations.
+Discuss industrial accidents and other events in the process industries that have affected safety, health, and the environment.
+Describe governmental agencies and regulations that address safety, health, and environmental issues: Occupational Safety and Health Administration (OSHA) Environmental Protection Agency (EPA) Department of Transportation (DOT) Nuclear Regulatory Commission (NRC) Department of Homeland Security (DHS) Maritime Security (MARSEC) Federal Emergency Management Agency (FEMA).
+Discuss how individuals can have an impact on safety, health, and environmental issues.
+Describe good safety habits and safe work practices: Follow all procedures.
+Using proper personal protective equipment (PPE) Attend training and use documentation.
 Perform housekeeping and sanitation.

-Handle materials properly

-1. Identify the main types of hazards to health, environment, and

-safety.

-2. Explain the various routes of entry that chemical and biological

-hazards use to enter the human body.

-3. Describe the short-term and long-term effects that hazards can

-have on an individual's health and safety

-4. Describe the short-term and long-term effects that hazards can

-have on the environment
+Types of Hazards and their Effects Handle materials properly Identify the main types of hazards to health, environment, and safety.
+Explain the various routes of entry that chemical and biological hazards use to enter the human body.
+Describe the short-term and long-term effects that hazards can have on an individual's health and safety Describe the short-term and long-term effects that hazards can have on the environment

-Recognizing Chemical Hazards Identify the various chemical hazards (gases, liquids, and particulates) found in the process industries and discuss potential effects such chemicals have on safety, health, and the environment.
-Identify specific categories of hazardous chemicals used in the process industries and describe the potential health and environmental hazards posed by each Explain the purpose and function of labeling systems found in local process industries.
-Explain the purpose and components of Safety Data Sheets (SDS).
-Describe the primary governmental regulations relating to chemical hazards (labeling, storage, etc.).
-Topic Name Objectives Recognizing Biological Hazards Identify potential biological hazards in the process industries and discuss their potential effects on safety, health, and the environment.
+Recognizing Chemical Hazards Identify the various chemical hazards (gases, liquids, and particulates) found in the process industries and discuss potential effects such chemicals have on safety, health and the environment.
+2. Identify specific categories of hazardous chemicals used in the process industries and describe the potential health and environmental hazards posed by each Explain the purpose and function of labeling systems found in local process industries.
+4. Explain the purpose and components of Safety Data Sheets (SDS).
+5. Describe the primary governmental regulations relating to chemical hazards (labeling, storage, etc.).
+Topic Name Objectives Recognizing Biological Hazards Equipment and Energy Hazards Identify potential biological hazards in the process industries and discuss their potential effects on safety, health and the environment.
 Micro-organisms (such as viruses and bacteria) Arthropods (arachnids and insects) Poisonous snakes Plant allergens and toxins Protein allergens from vertebrate animals Describe how blood borne pathogens can affect the human body.
 Describe governmental regulations and industry guidelines that address biological hazards.
-Equipment and Energy Hazards Discuss the equipment and energy hazards posed by certain activities performed in the process industries.
-Working with moving or rotating equipment Working with equipment that is pressurized, has extreme temperatures, or emits radiation Working with energized equipment (powered by electricity or other power source) Describe governmental regulations and industry guidelines that address equipment and energy hazards.
-Fire and Explosion Hazards Point out specific physical hazards present in the process industries and explain the potential safety, health, and environmental hazards: Fire Upper explosive limits (UEL) Lower explosive limits (LEL) Boiling Liquid Expanding Vapor explosion (BLEVE)
+Discuss the equipment and energy hazards posed by certain activities performed in the process industries.
+Working with moving or rotating equipment Working with equipment that is pressurized, has extreme temperatures, or emits radiation Working with energized equipment (powered by electricity or other power source) 2.
+Describe governmental regulations and industry guidelines that address equipment and energy hazards.
+Fire and 1.
+Point out specific physical hazards present in the process Explosion industries and explain the potential safety, health and Hazards environmental hazards: • Fire FireUpper explosive limits (UEL) Lower explosive limits (LEL) Boiling Liquid Expanding Vapor explosion (BLEVE) Fire and Explosions CAC 1308 Safety I Health and Environment I